-- The Principal and governors regard decisions to suspend children as a very serious step.
+- I. The Head of School and governors regard decisions to suspend children as a very serious step.
 At all times other forms of sanction will be considered and appropriate external agencies will be consulted. - 2.
 The process for suspending children will be as laid down in the Surrey County Council Exclusion Guidance for Surrey Schools. - 3.
 All suspensions will be reported to the Governors Local Academy Committee (GLAC). - 4.
 As provided for in the Education Act suspensions may be permanent or for one or more fixed periods which may not exceed 45 days in any one year.
 Parents will be given full details of their rights in all cases of a student being suspended. - 5.
 Every effort will be made to contact parents by phone as soon as the decision to suspend a child has been taken. - 6.
-In considering the appropriateness of a suspension the Principal will have regard for the advice in Government Guidance. - 7.
+In considering the appropriateness of a suspension the Head of School will have regard for the advice in Government Guidance. - 7.
 The safety of other children and staff and the maintenance of high standards of behaviour and discipline will be important factors in considering the action to be taken. - 8.
-Whilst every case is treated on an individual basis the Principal will make every effort to ensure there is consistency of treatment of all children. - 9.
-In matters where the school believes a criminal offence has taken place the Principal may contact the local police. - 10.
-The school will, whenever the Principal deems it appropriate, use the internal and external provision as a way of not using official exclusions.
+Whilst every case is treated on an individual basis the Head of School will make every effort to ensure there is consistency of treatment of all children. - 9.
+In matters where the school believes a criminal offence has taken place the Head of School may contact the local police. - 10.
+The school will, whenever the Head of School deems it appropriate, use the internal and external provision as a way of not using official exclusions.